ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 Mbed CLI supports a setting for each toolchain path.
 Below is a list of these settings, along with a description of what path is expected in each setting.

-- `ARM_PATH`: The path to the *base* directory of your Arm Compiler installation.
+- `ARM_PATH`: The path to the *base* directory of your Arm Compiler 5 installation.
 This should be the directory containing the directory containing the binaries for `armcc` and friends.
 For example, if your Arm Compiler 5 executable `armcc` is located at `/home/redacted/ARM_Compiler_5.06u5/bin/armcc`, you set `ARM_PATH` to `/home/redacted/ARM_Compiler_5.06u5`
+- `ARMC6_PATH`: The path to the *binary* directory of your Arm Compiler 6 installation.
+This should be the directory containing the directory containing the binaries for `armcc` and friends.
+For example, if your Arm Compiler 6 executable `armcc` is located at `C:/Program Files/ARM/armcc6.8/bin/armcc`, you set `ARM_PATH` to `C:/Program Files/ARM/armcc6.8/bin`
 - `IAR_PATH`: The path to the *base* directory of your IAR EWARM Compiler installation.
 This should be the directory containing the binaries for `iccarm` and friends.
 For example, if your IAR EWARM compiler executable is located at `C:/Program Files/IAR Systems/Embedded Workbench 7.5/arm/bin/iccarm.exe`, you set `IAR_PATH` to `C:/Program Files/IAR Systems/Embedded Workbench 7.5/arm`.
 - `GCC_ARM_PATH`: The path to the *binary* directory of your GCC Arm Embedded Compiler installation.
 This should be the directory containing the binaries for `arm-none-eabi-gcc` and friends.
 For example, if your Gcc Arm Embedded toolchain gcc executable is in `/usr/bin/arm-none-eabi-gcc`, you set `GCC_ARM_PATH` to `/usr/bin`.